Mama (Spice Girls song): Music video

-The music video for "Mama" was directed in February 1997 by Big TV!, and filmed in a studio in Ealing, London.
+The music video for "Mama" was filmed on 15 January 1997 by Big TV!, and filmed in a studio in Ealing, London.
 It features the group singing to an audience of children and their own mothers.
 The video alternated between this scenes and shots of 10 child actors playing younger versions of the Spice Girls doing various things all together, such as playing and practicing singing and dancing, though none of the group's members grew up together.
 It also shows each mother of the girls holding a picture of their daughter.

 There are two versions of the music video, which are edited slightly differently to one another.

 The original video features the crowd chanting "Spice Girls," then Geri and Emma arriving at the stage in a convertible, Victoria and Mel B entering the stage through a set of wooden French doors, and Mel C arriving on the stage by sliding down a rope.
 It has a young boy directing the show, and has Emma start the singing standing up on stage.

 Whereas the re-edited version pans to the girls already sat in a circle on stage, along with a slide show displaying photos of the real band members as children.
 This version has Emma start the singing sitting down on her stool.

 About the shoot, Victoria Beckham commented: "It took such a long time to film the 'Mama' video, but it was nice that our mums were there and could see what we're doing.
 It's good, because they were actually knackered at the end of the day and I said to my mum: 'Ha!
 Now you know how I feel every day!"
 Geri Halliwell commented: "I found it a bit bizarre bringing my mum to work with me on the 'Mama' video.
 You know: 'This is what I do—come and do it, too.'
 If you worked in Sainsbury's, you wouldn't get your mum to sit with you on the till".